arachid/clockwize-and-leaderboard/README.md

 We would make a string like this “2, 3, 4, 8, 12, 10, 6, 0, 1, 5, 7, 9”.

-This problem can be solved iteratively and recursively.
-We used the recursive approach to make the code concise and easy to read.
+This problem can be solved iteratively and recursively. **We wrote the two approaches to compare them.** The recursive approach is more concise than the iterative one.
+However, the recursive approach takes more memory because of the recursive function stack and the additional visited array.

 We traverse to the array, and when we hit a size boundary or a visited cell, we change direction following clockwise directions.
-When we can't move anymore, the recursion ends.
+When we can't move anymore, the iteration or the recursion ends.

 **Time Complexity:** O(n) since we are traversing each element once.

-**Memory Complexity:** O(n) since we have to create a visited matrix.
+**Memory Complexity:** O(1) for the iterative solution and O(n) for the recursive since we are creating a visited matrix and because of the recursive function stack.

 **Test coverage:** 100% with multiple scenarios: square, rectangle, one line, one column & empty matrix.

-**Limitation:** For this exercise, we decided to support only rectangle and square matrices.
+**Limitation:** We decided to support only rectangle and square matrices for this exercise.
 However, we can extend this code to support other shapes (e.g. triangles shapes) or add validation for unsupported shapes.

 ## Question 2: Leaderboard System Design

 Leaderboards are in almost any multiplayer video game.
 We have a task to design a leaderboard system for a video game company with over 10 million concurrent players.

 ### Fonctionnal Requirements
 - Leaderboards are based on the total number of eliminations across all games.
-Each elimination counts for a point and eacrease the score.
+Each elimination counts for a point, which increases the score.
-- There are four supported games and each leaderboard supports a game
+- There are four supported games, and each leaderboard supports a game.
-- System should Have daily / weekly / all-time aggregations
+- The system should have daily, weekly, and all-time aggregations.
 - Have user-driven filtering capabilities (friends, groups, recently played with, etc)

 ### Non-Functional Requirements: